hzeller/folve/README.md

 before continuing with the convolved audio stream.

 Folve has been tested with some players and media servers (and works around bugs in these).
-Still, this is the first version made public, so expect rough edges.
-Please report observations with particular media servers or provide patches through github
+Please report strange observations with particular media servers or provide patches through github
 <https://github.com/hzeller/folve>.

 This project is notably based on